Swiss Federal Railways – Lausanne Station

 either.
 Coaching and managing the different BIM and study teams therefore requires the necessary

-• The project itself seems big, but the size is not the real challenge.
+effort and time.
+The preparatory process lasted about a year. - The project itself seems big, but the size is not the real challenge.
 However, the complexity and the

 organization that surrounds it are.
 The railways’ own organization and the large number of study

-• In addition to the people directly involved, it must also be coordinated with the city of Lausanne and
+teams and executors make communication very difficult. - In addition to the people directly involved, it must also be coordinated with the city of Lausanne and

 the subway.
 One of the subway lines runs right under the station and coordination is therefore

-• The combination of an infrastructure project (rail + subway) and the built environment requires
+extremely critical. - The combination of an infrastructure project (rail + subway) and the built environment requires

-• For D-studio, it was certainly also a challenge to master the current Swiss standards.
+greater precision.
+Monitoring is done using precise topographic reference models. - For D-studio, it was certainly also a challenge to master the current Swiss standards.